nibragimov/hangman/README.md

 ![Hangman-screenshot](/resource/hangman-screenshot.png)

 I have created the minimalistic design of [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) word game.
 In this game the word to guess is represented by a row of question marks, representing each letter of the word.
+You win the game if you guess the word in 10 turns.
+You lose otherwise.
+When you stop the game the game calculates your score: the number of wins and losses.
+In this window, you can clear the scores and start the game again.

-Words are randomly extracted from file words.txt. words.txt contains 120 words.
+Words are randomly extracted from file words.txt.
+The file words.txt contains 120 words.
 When compiling words.txt, I used 4th grade English vocabulary: no informal words, literary words and names.
 ### Built With
 The game is written on Java using [JavaFX](https://openjfx.io/) platform.